jinl33/EZbooth/README.md

 # EZbooth

-This is a initial repository for EZbooth, a booth model design tool using the ShapeDiver Viewer API.
+This is a initial repository for EZbooth, a booth model design tool.

 ## Initial Setup